KGOTSO30/hashStudy-Nodejs-backend/README.md

     -'npm run dev'

-    - Testing done on postman,  'test file' can edited for convenience
+    - Testing done on postman,  'test file.txt' can edited and used for convenience